jjessicahorton/jessica-horton-resume/README.md

 To view my resume, click the link titled "Jessica_Horton_Resume.pdf."
 All of the source code for this resume can be found in "Jessica_Horton_Resume.tex," and likewise the original template I modeled my resume off of can be found in "main.tex."
 Thanks for taking the time to look at it!

-_(For privacy purposes, my phone number and email has been redacted from the public version of this resume.
+_(For privacy purposes, my phone number and email have been redacted from the public version of this resume.
 If you would like to contact me, please reach out via [LinkedIn](https://www.linkedin.com/in/jjessicahorton/).)_

 # Links
 - [Appalachian State's College of Arts and Sciences Senior Spotlight Award](https://github.com/jjessicahorton/jessica-horton-resume/blob/main/Resume_Screenshot_Pg_2.png)